CiscoDevNet/terraform-provider-cdo/docs/resources/ftd_device.md

 - `access_policy_id` (String) The id of the access policy used by this FTD.
 - `generated_command` (String) The command to run in the FTD to register itself with Cloud FMC.
 - `id` (String) Unique identifier of the device.
-This is a UUID and will be automatically generated when the device is created.
+This is a UUID and is automatically generated when the device is created.